-No Women Were Included In The BBC's 20th Century Icon Shortlist & Here's Why That's A Huge Problem
+BBC's 20th Century Icon Shortlist Doesn't Feature Any Women & It's A Major Problem

 If you're looking for an example to prove that the patriarchy is still alive and well, look to how the public voted on a recent BBC show.
 On Feb.
 5, BBC Two aired a live show called Icons: The Greatest Person of the 20th Century.
 The programme was a culmination of a month-long search for the greatest individual of that era.
 While a number of women were included in the longlist, precisely zero women made the BBC's 20th century icon shortlist.

 Instead, they were cast aside for an all-male line-up.
 World War II codebreaker Alan Turing was voted the overall winner, beating Martin Luther King, Ernest Shackleton, David Bowie, Nelson Mandela, Pablo Picasso, and Muhammad Ali.